* President in Havana for cancer-linked treatment

 The usually garrulous socialist leader has made few public appearances since winning a new six-year term in an election in October.
 His campaign was more subdued than usual, and he said afterward that radiation therapy had left him exhausted.

 Chavez has open-ended authorization from legislators to travel, but aims to be back at least for the Jan.
-10 start of his new term, if not for a couple of regional summits before.
+10 start of his new term, if not for a couple of regional summits before then.

 Under the South American country’s constitution, an election would have to be held if Chavez were to leave office within the first four years of his next six-year term.

-Chavez’s return to Cuba could be a blow to ruling Socialist Party candidates who wanted to campaign alongside him ahead of state elections on Dec.
-16. A prolonged absence could also postpone major policy decisions, such as a widely expected devaluation of the bolivar currency.
+Chavez’s return to the Caribbean island could be a blow to ruling Socialist Party candidates who wanted him to campaign alongside them before elections for state governors on Dec.
+16. A prolonged absence could also postpone big policy decisions, such as a widely expected devaluation of the bolivar currency.

-Given investor hopes for a more market-friendly government in the continent’s top oil exporter, Venezuela’s widely traded bonds rose for a third straight day on Thursday.
+Given investor hopes for a more market-friendly government in the continent’s top oil exporter, Venezuela’s widely traded bonds have risen this week.

-The benchmark Global 27 bond and state oil company PDVSA’s closely watched 2022 bond were both at year-high prices of 93.98 and 112.25 respectively.
+The prices of the government’s benchmark Global 27 note and state oil company PDVSA’s closely watched 2022 bond are up about 3.7 percent and 4.0 percent respectively since Monday.